TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 Put the line after `const builder: CatalogBuilder = CatalogBuilder.create(env);` but before `const {processingEngine, router} = await builder.build();`.

-##### 3. Create Routes (Optional)
+##### Step 3: Create Routes (Optional)

-This is optional, depending on whether router functionality is enabled (`tyk.globalOptions.router.enabled: true`).
-If it is enabled, then add the following lines to register the routes:
+This step is only necessary is the router functionality is enabled i.e. `tyk.globalOptions.router.enabled` is set to `true`.
+In this case, add the following lines to register the routes:

 ```
 await Promise.all(tykEPs.map(async (ep) => {